-In partnership with the American Cancer Society, the University of Washington Health Promotion Research Center – supported by CDC – developed Workplace Solutions and HealthLinks.
+In partnership with the American Cancer Society, the University of Washington Health Promotion Research Center—with support from CDC—developed Workplace Solutions and HealthLinks.
 These two worksite wellness programs are based on evidence-based recommendations from The Community Guide.
+(Released 2014)

 - Apply The Community Guide in worksite settings of all sizes.
 Those looking for evidence-based workplace wellness intervention strategies can find them in The Community Guide and adapt them to meet their needs.

 - Consult researchers for connections.
 Academic researchers may be able to connect with national organizations and health departments that have the infrastructure and resources to reach out to and assist worksites.

 - Partner to expand reach.
 State and local health departments can spread effective public health practices to underserved populations by partnering with voluntary organizations that have common interests